 For example, mainstream paints can carry all kinds of volatile organic compounds that release toxins into the air.
 Instead, you can use eco paints that have low to zero VOCs, and they’ll still give you the same custom color that you would find in any other brand of paint.

 You should also limit the amount of waste you produce while living in your home to also greatly reduce your carbon footprint.
-You can do this through reusable towels, reusable shopping bags, composting and more.
+You can do this through reusable towels, reusable shopping bags, composting, getting your cardboard recycled, and more.

 Decorate with Sustainable or Recycled Furniture

 To make your home truly through and through green, look into furnishing it mostly with sustainable furniture.
 It’s going to be difficult, we won’t lie, but if it’s important to you we’re sure you’ll take the time to find the right furniture for your eco-friendly home.

 Sustainable furniture is made from materials whose sourcing had low or no environmental impact, have small carbon footprints, don’t involve production processes that create toxic pollution, and the furniture may be reused, recycled, or is biodegradable.